dcoles/ivle/doc/man/tour.rst

 -------------------

 Firstly, pull down the IVLE menu (top-left).
 There is an additional item for admins -- the *Users* page.
-This lists all users with an account in IVLE.
+This lists all users with an account in IVLE, and lets you create new ones.
 Clicking on a username takes you to the user's profile page.
 Try it with the user ``lecturer``.

 The profile page is exactly the same as the user himself would see it, but with a few more buttons on the side. *Change password* is the same as the